HiroNewf/Notes-Writeups-and-Walkthroughs/README.md

 # Notes/WriteUps/Walkthroughs
-A collections of my notes/walkthroughs/writeups for TryHackMe HackTheBox and other boxes/networks.
+A collections of my notes/walkthroughs/writeups for TryHackMe, HackTheBox and other boxes/networks.

 ## Naming scheme
 I will be putting a few different types of documents in this repository so for anyone that is looking at them here are the different types of documents that can be found here and what each one is like.